History - www.ussteel.com

 An iconic company, founded by iconic individuals.

-U. S. Steel was formed with the joining of some of America’s most legendary businesspeople, including Andrew Carnegie, J.P.
-Morgan and Charles Schwab.
-But our principal architect was Elbert H. Gary, U. S. Steel's first chairman.
+U. S. Steel was formed with the joining of American business icons Andrew Carnegie, J.P.
+Morgan and Charles Schwab, led by Elbert H. Gary, U. S. Steel's first chairman.

 At the turn of the century, a group headed by Gary and Morgan bought Carnegie’s steel company and combined it with their holdings in the Federal Steel Company.
 These two companies became the nucleus of U. S. Steel.
 In the decades that followed, U. S. Steel has played an integral part in the history of the United States, including supplying steel for countless iconic American buildings, bridges and other structures.